-- 1. As provided for in Article 30(3) of the Convention, each Contracting Party shall have a reasonable opportunity to discuss the National Reports of any other Contracting Party.
-In the period up to two months before each Review Meeting, all Contracting Parties may submit questions and/or comments on individual National Reports.
-These questions and/or comments will be distributed to all Contracting Parties (see Section VIII). - 2.
-In order to ensure the efficient and effective review of National Reports, access to the sessions of a Country Group at each Review Meeting will be open to: - (a) the Country Group members as full participants, and - (b) representatives of Contracting Parties allocated to other Country Groups that, in accordance with paragraph 1 of this Section, had previously sent, to the Group Co-ordinator, substantive written questions and/or comments on a specific National Report of a Contracting Party in that Country Group.
-These representatives will have the right to be present throughout the Country Group's discussion of that National Report. - 3.
-The delegations of the Contracting Parties in Country Group meetings should provide a leading role for their regulatory bodies. - 4.
-The Country Group shall allow an appropriate amount of time, not exceeding one full day, for the discussion of each National Report.
-The total time available for Group meetings will have been decided at the Organizational Meeting - 5.
-Review in each Country Group should start with a short presentation from the particular Contracting Party whose report is to be reviewed.
+1. As provided for in Article 30(3) of the Convention, each Contracting Party shall have a reasonable opportunity to discuss the National Reports of any other Contracting Party.
+In the period up to three months before each Review Meeting, all Contracting Parties may submit questions and/or comments on individual National Reports.
+These questions and/or comments and the responses to them should be distributed to all Contracting Parties (see Section VIII).

+2. The delegations of the Contracting Parties in Country Group meetings should provide a leading role for their regulatory bodies.

+3. The Country Group shall allow an appropriate amount of time, not exceeding one full day, for the discussion of each National Report.
+The total time available for Group meetings will have been decided at the Organizational Meeting.

+4. Review in each Country Group should start with a short presentation from the particular Contracting Party whose report is to be reviewed.
 This Contracting Party should then answer the substantive written questions previously sent to the Group Co-ordinator and to the Contracting Party concerned, whether from other members of that Country Group or from other interested Contracting Parties.
 There should then be a discussion period on the report and on all the questions that have been submitted.

-The members of the Country Group should start discussions on each group of questions.
-In the context of these discussions, other Contracting Parties which have submitted questions and/or comments may then discuss and seek further clarification on the answers to their specific written questions and/or comments. - 6.
-This process should be repeated for each National Report. - 7.
-Finally, the Country Group members and Chairperson should discuss and agree the content of the report to be presented in plenary session by the Country Group's Rapporteur.
+5. This process should be repeated for each National Report.

+6. Finally, the Country Group members and Chairperson should discuss and agree the content of the report to be presented in plenary session by the Country Group's Rapporteur.

 VI.
-COMPOSITION OF COUNTRY GROUPS AT SUCCESSIVE REVIEW MEETINGS contribute to an increasingly constructive review process.
+COMPOSITION OF COUNTRY GROUPS AT SUCCESSIVE REVIEW MEETINGS

+At successive Review Meetings, it would be desirable to vary the membership of the Country Groups.
+A periodical change in Group members would enable Contracting Parties to acquire in-depth knowledge of a wide range of different approaches to regulation, design, siting and operation, and of problems and solutions associated with them.
+Over time, this could contribute to an increasingly constructive review process.
 Such a variation in membership will occur from one Review Meeting to the next through the reordering of Contracting Parties and as new Contracting Parties join.
 The reallocation of Contracting Parties to Country Groups will take place at each Organizational Meeting.

-At successive Review Meetings, it would be desirable to vary the membership of the Country Groups.
-A periodical change in Group members would enable Contracting Parties to acquire in-depth knowledge of a wide range of different approaches to regulation, design, siting and operation, and of problems and solutions associated with them.
-Over time, this could